shakey-ltd/django-heroku-s3-template/README.md

 # Django, Heroku, S3 template

-**A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3.**
+#### *A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3.*

-Use simple [automation](https://github.com/JGypsy/django-heroku-s3-template/wiki/provisioning) for more fun.
+Tired of typing?
+Use [automation](https://github.com/JGypsy/django-heroku-s3-template/wiki/provisioning)

-Detailed instructions comming soon...

-### Pre-requisites
+#### Pre-requisites

 - heroku account and [toolbelt](https://toolbelt.heroku.com/) installed
 - git installed